safesit23/INT214-Statistics/workshop/02-Basic-R.md

 ### Exercise 2

 2.1.
-Create data structure in varaible named `marvel_movies` and explain why you using this data structure ?
+Create data structure in variable named `marvel_movies` and explain why you using this data structure ?

 ```
 # List of Marvel movies (Order by Marvel Phase released)